tonykolomeytsev/kekmech-clapi-arduino/README.md

 ![alt text](https://raw.githubusercontent.com/tonykolomeytsev/kekmech-clapi-arduino/master/img.png)

+Visit the [wiki page](https://github.com/tonykolomeytsev/kekmech-clapi-raspberry/wiki) to understand how it works.

 ## Installing

 Download this repo as .zip and add it to Arduino IDE as new library, like any other library.